 CSE Indigenous Book Club

-Each participant will receive a free copy of “Monkey Beach” and it is a first-come, first-serve basis.
+Each participant will receive a free copy of “Starlight” and it is a first-come, first-serve basis.

 Event: CSE Indigenous Book Club